Inca Trail Trek - Machu Picchu Picture

 Who are The Inca Trail Porters?

-Porters are those wonderful human beings who carry all the camping equipment, cooking equipment, and your personal equipment along the Inca Trail to Machu Picchu.
+Porters are those wonderful human beings who carry all the camping equipment, cooking equipment, and your personal equipment along the Inca Trail.
 Pack animals are not allowed on the Inca Trail, such as horses, mules, or llamas to protect the original Trail from damage.
 The Inca Trail is regulated by the Peruvian government, which implemented a permit system in the year 2000, in order to protect the Inca Trail from erosion.
-This means that only human traffic is allowed to walk the ancient paths of The Inca Trail to Machu Picchu.
+This means that only human traffic is allowed to walk the ancient paths of The Inca Trail.
 The number of people who can be on the Inca Trail at any given time is also restricted to 500 per day including trekkers, porters, guides, and chefs.
 Valencia Travel Cusco hires porters for The Inca Trail from the local communities, which is a way of providing employment to those in need.
 These communities are found all around the Inca Trail region, which are extremely remote with few work opportunities.
 See more information about Inca Trail permits here.

 Without our magnificent porters, the Inca Trail to Machu Picchu would be impossible!